rouquetr/The_Guildmaster_backend/README.md

 `/player/:playerId/quest/:questId/start` to start a quest, return the current quests the body expected is `{ characters: [characterId, charaterId] }`

+`/player/:playerId/quest/:questId/validate` to validate a finished quest and claim the reward, return a message no body expected

 #### GET